-The Dental Associate job market is improving across the country.
-However, it is still competitive and often challenging in many larger metro areas in the U.S. There are not enough jobs available for the number job seekers in saturated areas such as Boston, New York, Los Angeles, Phoenix, and Austin.
-At ETS Dental, we speak with dentists everyday who are having a very hard time finding opportunities.
+The job market is tight and in many markets Dentistry in is not immune.In some markets Dentist are realizing the same issues as other industries.
+There are not enough jobs for all the job seekers in saturated areas such as Boston, New York, Los Angeles, Phoenix, and Austin.
+At ETS Dental, we speak with dentists and dental staff job seekers everyday who are having a very hard time finding opportunities.

 Written by Carl Guthrie, Western Region Account Executive and Dental Recruiter.
 Contact at email@example.com or 540-491-9104

 Dental Residents – How to Find a Job Coming Out of your AEGD or GPR